 Cushions claiming to be luxury cushions aren’t hard to come by, but not all cushions are made alike.
 And neither, certainly, are all cushions displays.
 Here are some cushion styling ideas to try for your sofa and some key quality elements you should look for.

 If you’re looking to go for maximum impact, try accessorising your sofa or armchair with contrasting cushions.
-Blue and white, black and white, leopard print on plain, plain on stripes – the world is your oyster.
-Block-colour options work well with a patterned or a solid-colour couch, whereas a printed or embellished offering is a no-brainer for adding interest to a simple design.
+Blue and white, black and white, leopard print on plain, plain on stripes—the world is your oyster.
+Block-colour options work well with a patterned couch, whereas a printed or embellished offering is a no-brainer for adding interest to a simple design.

 A mixture of sizes, colours and patterns will ensure your designer cushions don’t look out of place but rather a cohesive mix of choices with at least one element (colour, fabric or pattern) in common.
 The smaller ones will be at the front so they can be the most elaborate.
 And remember the rule of large, medium and small prints when combining patterns.

 Brighten up your room and allow your cushions to reflect on your personality by choosing designs that speak to you.
 Animal designs are no longer the accessories of crazy cat ladies and playful patterns can really perk a sofa up.
 Check out MissoniHome if you're into fabrics with a boho bent; Jonathan Adler if retro is your thing; Fameed Khalique if you're a sucker for embellishments; Adamsbro for classic equestrian; and yours truly for timeless transitional.